sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 # Summary

 This blog provides a visual mathematical guide to how a small component "position encoding" in transformer architecture works.
-I hope this gave you a fresh and an in depth perspective on the topic.
+I hope this gave you a fresh and in-depth perspective on the topic.

 # Reference